 The brain stem connects the cerebrum with the spinal cord.
 It contains a system of nerve cells and fibers (called the reticular activating system) located deep within the upper part of the brain stem.
 This system controls levels of consciousness and alertness.
-It also contains many of the nerve center collections that control movement of the eye,, face, jaw, and tongue, including chewing and swallowing.
+It also contains many of the nerve center collections that control movements of the eyes, face, jaw, and tongue, including chewing and swallowing.

 The brain stem also automatically regulates critical body functions, such as breathing, blood pressure, and heartbeat, and it helps adjust posture and balance.
 If the entire brain stem becomes severely damaged, consciousness is lost, and these automatic body functions cease.
-Death soon follows.
+Death soon follows as a result of this brain death Brain Death Brain death is the permanent loss of brain activity.
+As a result, people cannot breathe or maintain other vital functions on their own, and they permanently lose all awareness and capacity for... read more .
 However, if the brain stem remains intact, the body may remain alive, even when severe damage to the cerebrum makes awareness, thought, and movement impossible.

 The cerebellum, which lies below the cerebrum just above the brain stem, coordinates the body’s movements.
 With information it receives from the cerebral cortex and the basal ganglia about the position of the limbs, the cerebellum helps the limbs move smoothly and accurately.
 It does so by constantly adjusting muscle tone and posture.

 The cerebellum interacts with areas in the brain stem called vestibular nuclei, which are connected with the organs of balance (semicircular canals) in the inner ear.
 Together, these structures provide a sense of balance, making walking upright possible.